*Updated 2024

 It’s here.
 Get used to it

 Bitcoin is catching on, regardless of any personal aversion to it.
 It is already considered as one of the world’s top currencies and is becoming more and more mainstream; Elon Musk’s Tesla invested $1.5 billion in Bitcoin in 2021 while certain colleges even accept it as payment.
-In fact, there are reports that JPMorgan, among others on Wall Street, are accepting Bitcoin as an asset class.
-Even the U.S. Federal Reserve is reportedly creating a bank-to-bank digital currency, proving just how relevant Bitcoin already is to the future of currency.
+In fact, there are reports that JPMorgan, among others on Wall Street, are accepting Bitcoin as an asset class, though with a caveat of caution.
+Even the U.S. Federal Reserve is reportedly exploring the idea of a bank-to-bank digital currency, proving just how relevant Bitcoin already is to the future of currency.

 The Bottom Line: Bitcoin seems to have an enormous amount of exciting potential, but it may not be able to sustain itself as a currency – or an investment – for the long term.
 Have you thought about buying Bitcoin?
 Should people invest in it or stay as far away from it as possible?